ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 ## Transport Property Classification {#transport-props-classes}

 Note:
-: This section is subject to WG discussion on ITEF-102.
+: This section is subject to WG discussion on IETF-102.

-Transport Properties – not matter whether they apply to connections, preconnections, or messages – differ in the way they effect the transport system and protocols exposed through the transport system.
+Transport Properties – whether they apply to connections, preconnections, or messages – differ in the way they affect the transport system and protocols exposed through the transport system.
-This classification emphasizes two aspects of what and how properties effect the transport system in order to correctly set their expectation towards these properties:
+The classification proposed below emphasizes two aspects of how properties affect the transport system, so applications know what to expect:

- - Whether properties effect protocols exposed through the transport system (Protocol Properties) or the transport system itself (Control Properties)
+ - Whether properties affect protocols exposed through the transport system (Protocol Properties) or the transport system itself (Control Properties)

  - Whether properties have a clearly defined behavior that is likely to be invariant across implementations and environments (Protocol Properties and Control Properties) or whether the properties are interpreted by the transport system to provide a best effort service that matches the applications needs as well as possible (Intents).

 Note:
 : in I-D.ietf-taps-interface-00, we had a classification into Connection Properties and Message Properties, whereby Connection Properties where itself were sub-classified in Protocol-Selection, Path-Selection and Protocol properties.
-: The classification in this version of the draft emphasizes the way the property effects the transport system and protocols.
+: The classification in this version of the draft emphasizes the way the property affects the transport system and protocols.
 It treats the aspect of whether properties are used on a connection, preconnection or message as an orthogonal dimension of classification.
-: The "Message Properties" from I-D.ietf-taps-interface-00 therefore have been split into "Protocol Properties" – emphasizing that they effect the protocol configurations – and "Control Properties" – emphasizing that they control the local transport system itself.
+: The "Message Properties" from I-D.ietf-taps-interface-00 therefore have been split into "Protocol Properties" – emphasizing that they affect the protocol configurations – and "Control Properties" – emphasizing that they control the local transport system itself.

 ### Selection Properties {#selection-props}